Claudio Marchisio: Personal life

 Marchisio married Roberta Sinopoli from Calabria in June 2008 and they have two sons, Davide (born in August 2009) and Leonardo (born in March 2012).
 His wife, a former nationally ranked junior tennis player, supported Juve's crosstown rivals Torino as her father used to play for the Torino youth teams as well as various clubs in the Serie C2 and Serie D. Marchisio has his wife's birthday tattooed on the inside of his arm and occasionally kissed it when celebrating a goal.
+His former Empoli teammate Nicola Ascoli is married to his sister-in-law.

 Marchisio is affectionately known as Il Principino ("The Little Prince"), a nickname he acquired from Juventus teammates early in his career due to the way he dressed and for his composed behaviour on the pitch; the nickname was later popularised by the Juventus-supporting Premium Calcio football commentator Claudio Zuliani.
 Some fans and observers have also dubbed him the "De Rossi of Turin," in reference to his national teammate Daniele De Rossi of Roma, due to their similar playing style, as well as the fact that both are local born and bred youth products, and had been tipped to be future captains of their respective clubs.

 Marchisio was featured on the Italian cover of EA Sports' FIFA 13, alongside global cover star Lionel Messi.

 Throughout the 2017–18 season, Marchisio appeared in the Netflix docu-series called First Team: Juventus.

 On 29 October 2019, Marchisio and his wife were robbed by several gunmen at their home in Turin; they were uninjured.

 On 3 May 2021, it was revealed that Marchisio's family had tested positive for COVID-19 in April amid its pandemic in Italy by his wife on Instagram.